Studio Etiquette/FAQs

 Don’t leave and come back into your class multiple times.

 Remember that this is a dance studio and not a gym.
 If you wander in and out of class for a personal breaks it is disruptive to the students in the class and the teacher.
+Of course if you need to use the bathroom please do so.

 Leaving early.